 Gather the ingredients.

 Cut the lime in half, then cut each half into 3 or 4 wedges.
-Remove the stems and slice 4 strawberries.
-Pull 6 to 8 leaves from a sprig of mint, leaving the top intact for a garnish.
+Remove the strawberry stems, then slice 4 lengthwise.
+Pull 6 to 8 leaves from the mint sprig, leaving the top leaves intact for garnish.

 In a tall glass, add 3 to 4 lime wedges, the sliced strawberries, and individual mint leaves.
 Top with the sugar.